azuchi/lnd-tool/README.md

 * `event`: Option to specify the event type(`send`, `receive`, `forward`). e.g. `$ lnd-tool query_htlc --event=forward`
 * `limit`: Option to narrows down the number of data. e.g. `$lnd-tool query_htlc --limit=30`

+### Prune HTLC events

+When the capture is running, the HTLC event is stored in the DB and the size of the DB grows.
+Since v0.3.0, the `prune_htlc` command to prune(delete) DB records has been added.

+The `prune_htlc` command should be executed with one of the following options:

+* `max`: This is the maximum number of events to be retained in the DB.
+Data exceeding this number will be pruned from the oldest data. (e.g.`$lnd-tool prune_htlc --max 10000`)
+* `date`: Delete data prior to this date. (e.g.`prune_htlc --date 2021-11-24`)